 Refurbishment and works: the extra documents that often speed approvals

 If the case involves refurbishment, lenders are usually assessing two things: whether the works are achievable, and whether the exit plan still holds if timelines slip.
-A plain-English works pack tends to do this job better than a glossy development brochure - the aim is clarity, not presentation.
+A plain-English works pack tends to do this job better than an elaborate presentation: the aim is clarity, not presentation.

 Works documentation checklist